Mole1803/KSP2FlightAssistant/README.md

 # KSP2FlightAssistant
 A simple KSP2 Flight Assistant

-What can it do RN?
-You might ask.

-Currently, basically nothing.
-Hopefully, I will change this during the next Time.

-The KSPVessel.cs currently allows to manouver the vessel.
+The KSPVessel.cs is a Api for steering the vehicle.
+More features are coming soon.

-Im currently using the [BepInEx](https://github.com/BepInEx/BepInEx) modding framework.
+This mod currently uses the [BepInEx](https://github.com/BepInEx/BepInEx) modding framework.